fbruncke/WebShop-using-functors/README.md

-# Java exercise of using fubction objects
+# Java exercise of using function objects